-6.3 The school will be represented at the Complaint Panel Hearing by the person who investigated the complaint under the most recent stage of the procedure.
-This will usually be the Headteacher/ Head of School, however it may on occasions be the Chair of the Local Governing Body, the Vice-Chair of the Local Governing Body or a member of the Senior Leadership Team.
-If the complainant has complained about the way in which the complaint was investigated by that person (rather than simply disagreeing with the outcome of the complaint) then the school will not be represented by that person at the Complaint Panel Hearing, and the school will nominate another person to represent the school.
+6.3 The school will be represented at the Independent Complaint Panel Hearing by the person who investigated the complaint under the most recent stage of the procedure.
+This will usually be the Headteacher/Head of School, however it may on occasions be the Chair of the Local Governing Body, the Vice-Chair of the Local Governing Body or a member of the Senior Leadership Team.
+If the complainant has complained about the way in which the complaint was investigated by that person (rather than simply disagreeing with the outcome of the complaint) then the school will not be represented by that person at the Independent Complaint Panel Hearing, and the school will nominate another person to represent the school.

-Community Academies Trust Complaints Policy Convening the Complaint Panel Hearing
+Convening the Independent Complaint Panel Hearing

-6.4 The Clerk to the Local Governors will liaise with the Trust and convene the Complaint Panel Hearing on a date and at a time which is convenient to the complainant, the school's representative and the three Complaint Panel members.
-The Clerk to the Local Governors will write to the complainant, the school's representative and the Complaint Panel members at least 5 school days before the Complaint Panel Hearing is due to take place confirming the date and time.
+6.4 The Clerk to the Local Governors will liaise with the Assistant to the Directors and convene the Independent Complaint Panel hearing on a date and at a time which is convenient to the complainant, the school's representative and the three Independent Complaint Panel members.
+The Clerk to the Local Governors will write to the complainant, the school's representative and the Independent Complaint Panel members at least 5 school days before the Independent Complaint Panel Hearing is due to take place confirming the date and time.